Double-Dot-Interactive/bevy_animations/book/src/chapter_3.md

 }
 ```

 In this example we define a run condition system that can be used to determine whether or not to run another system.
-If the player is in the `player_perry` animation we won't run whatever system we use this on, and vise versa.
-This can be usefull for determining whether or not to remove health from the player in a damage system.
+If the player is in the `player_perry` animation we won't run whatever system we use this on, and vice versa.
+This can be useful for determining whether or not to remove health from the player in a damage system.

 ### [has_entity()](https://docs.rs/bevy_animations/latest/bevy_animations/struct.Animations.html#method.has_entity) takes one parameter